 Deep Security offers the visibility and control needed to comply with industry regulations and internal data protection policies.
 And it provides active monitoring of file system activity and detailed logging of relevant security events.

 “Because attackers are able to penetrate perimeters in new ways, we’ve had to find new ways to segment the environment and minimize how far an attack can go once the perimeter is breached,” said Courtemanche, who sees value in VMware NSX for addressing this vulnerability.
-VMware NSX, the new network virtualization platform, works with Deep Security to prevent lateral movement of data center attacks, further simplify security deployment and provisioning, automate workflow across protection layers, and solve the most critical challenges of perimeter security with micro-segmentation.
+VMware NSX, the new network virtualization platform, works with Deep Security to prevent lateral movement of data centre attacks, further simplify security deployment and provisioning, automate workflow across protection layers, and solve the most critical challenges of perimeter security with micro-segmentation.

 To improve security in virtualized environments, Integra Networks began working with VMware partner Trend Micro 10 years ago.
 If their clients were going to keep up with the pace of virtualization, they would need a faster, agentless method of updating security on virtual machines.
 “Trend Micro is a leader in agentless security solutions that integrate tightly with VMware technology,” said Courtemanche.